Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations

 and for the SV formulation

 where the integrals are taken over $(x,y,s)\in[0,2\pi)^3$.
 Both functionals are necessarily greater than or equal to zero, with equality if and only if the governing equations are satisfied everywhere on the loop.
-Therefore, finding zeros of these functionals gives us, in general, relative periodic orbits of the system.
-Special cases include periodic orbits for which $c=0$, travelling waves for which $\partial_s = 0$, and equilibria, for which $\partial_s = 0$ and $c=0$.
-In these latter two cases, any value of $T$ will give a zero of the functionals.
+Therefore, finding zeros of these functionals gives us, in general, periodic orbits of the system.
+Equilibria are a special case, for which $\partial_s u = 0$ etc., and the value of $T$ is arbitrary.
 While there is an exact correspondence between zeros, i.e. global minima, of both objective functionals, local minima do not generally translate from one formulation to the other.

 To minimise these objective functionals, we derive gradients.
-For the scalar variables $T$ and $c$, these are simple partial derivatives, for example
+For the scalar variable $T$, these are simple partial derivatives, for example